Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 Privacy is an important theme in any discussion of ethical AI systems.
 In this context, privacy encompasses both the use of user data to train machine learning models for online abuse detection, and individual users' agency to control their personal data.

 In research, one area of concern is the creation and distribution of datasets for the purpose of benchmarking abusive language detection systems.
 While it is scientifically valuable to compare systems using identical training and test sets, this may conflict with the user's right to privacy.
-For example, most of the abusive language datasets collected from Twitter or reddit involved scraping publicly available data from those platforms without the explicit consent of the users that their data be used for this purpose \cite{pitropakis2020monitoring}.
-Furthermore, in the process of developing abusive language classifiers, researchers may infer personal information about the users that the users did not intentionally share, such as gender and location \cite{waseem2016hateful,unsvaag2018effects}.
+For example, most of the abusive language datasets collected from Twitter or reddit involved scraping publicly available data from those platforms without the explicit consent of the users that their data be used for this purpose \shortcite{pitropakis2020monitoring}.
+Furthermore, in the process of developing abusive language classifiers, researchers may infer personal information about the users that the users did not intentionally share, such as gender and location \shortcite{waseem2016hateful,unsvaag2018effects}.
 One aspect of privacy that is gaining increased attention is \textit{erasure}, or the ``right to be forgotten''.
 The research community has been moving towards protecting this right by distributing datasets as a set of post IDs, for example, rather than the complete texts.
 This way, if users delete the post or their entire profile, the next researcher to download the corpus will not be able to access those texts.
+Thus, the theme of privacy is clearly connected with professional responsibility, as practitioners are responsible for the collection, usage, and storage of personal data.